SFedyanov/wireguard-manage/README.md

 - SERVER_PORT: server port
 - DNS_IP: dns server IP
 - NETWORK: Subnet for peers.
-As example server IP is 10.1.1.1 Screept will check configurations and take first not used IP.
+As example server IP is 10.1.1.1 Script will check configurations and take first not used IP.
 10.1.1.2, 10.1.1.3 ... etc.